ashishk1331/Sakura-Astro/README.md

 ## Features

 1. Minimal theme with page transitions and smooth scroll
-2. Ships with no cliet-side logic
+2. Ships with no client-side logic
 3. support for RSS, Image optimisation and OpenGraph Images
 4. Small bundle size around ~ 3KB